GOVERNANCE AND LEADERSHIP

 - There must be cooperation and effective communication among elected officials and among political subdivisions and surrounding communities.
 Such communication can lead to innovative, successful collaborations that could create administrative efficiencies and streamlined processes.

-- When decisions are contemplated that affects a particular segment of the community, representatives of that affected sector should be invited to the table for dialogue and input.
+- When decisions are contemplated that affect a particular segment of the community, representatives of that affected sector should be invited to the table for dialogue and input.
 This input should be used as meaningful direction in the process of developing sound public policy.

 - Support policies that improve the City’s fiscal situation in the medium-term and achieve fiscal sustainability over the long-term.
 Support comprehensive and farsighted strategic planning efforts such as those of the City of Lubbock Comprehensive Planning Advisory Committee.